waltercywong/MTA_Subway_Graph_Representation/README.md

 ### Step 4: Run Notebook

 Run code cells in `representation.ipynb` to create representation and query network.
 Markdown files with annotations explain data, graph schema, and queries.

+## File Structure

+- `README.md`: Overview and instructions for the project.
+- `requirements.txt`: List of Python dependencies required for the project.
+- `data/`: Contains datasets used or produced by the project.
+- `docs/`: Additional documentation and resources.
+- `src/`: Main source code for the project.